khiguera/cppcheckTutorial/README.md

 	After downloading, run the .msi file, and it should install automatically.

 Linux:
-	In order to install for Liux you can simply run the following command:
+	In order to install for Linux you can simply run the following command:

 ```
 sudo apt-get install cppcheck